BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 The 'Report problem' section allows to create an archive of wallet logs and explains how to report an issue.
 It also shows the current location of the wallet files.
 See more details about reporting issues and getting support in the :ref: `Reporting Issues` and :ref: `Troubleshooting` section.

-Desktop Wallet troubleshooting
+Desktop Wallet Troubleshooting
 ==============================

 Where the wallet files are located?
 -----------------------------------

 When Desktop Wallet is installed the wallet data files are stored separately from the binaries.
-The locations of all the files are described here: `Files and Locations`
+The locations of all the files are described here: :ref:`Files and Locations`

 Why my transaction is 'In Progress' for too long?
 -------------------------------------------------